 I love Brussels sprouts!
 Roasted, sautéed, shaved thin into salads, just about any way when they are in season.
 Thanksgiving dinners can be heavy duty with mashed potatoes, sweet potatoes, dressing, turkey and gravy, not to mention dessert.
 This year I decided on a lighter vegetable side dish.
 They came out so good, I knew you'd enjoy them.
-Plus, this is cooked on your stovetop, not in the oven, so if your oven is busy, no problem.
+Plus, this is cooked on the stovetop, not in the oven, so if your oven is busy, no problem.

 Jump to: